 - Sick Leave.

-- We strongly recommend creating new leave categories if you plan on offering above the legislated minimum entitlements.
+We strongly recommend creating new leave categories if you plan on offering above the legislated minimum entitlements.
+You will find details on how to create a new leave category below.

 Adding a Leave Category